- Bachelor's degree required for MSPH/PhD applicants

 Applicants should send official transcripts from all colleges or universities attended to SOPHAS (PO Box 9111; Watertown, MA 02471).

-GRE Scores (Due to issues related to the COVID 19 outbreak, the GRE requirement is waived for the final application deadlines for Fall 2020 admissions.)
+GRE Scores (Due to issues related to the COVID-19 outbreak, the GRE requirement is waived for Fall 2021 admissions.)

-Applicants must submit official scores of the Graduate Record Examination (GRE).
 Combined verbal and quantitative score of 310 is considered competitive.
-The analytical writing portion of the GRE is required.
+The analytical writing portion of the GRE is required when submitting scores.
 GRE scores may be reported directly to the University of Arizona College of Public Health/SOPHAS, which is code #4253.
 For more information about the GRE, visit the GRE website.

-GRE Exceptions (Due to issues related to the COVID 19 outbreak, the GRE requirement is waived for the final application deadlines for Fall 2020 admissions.)
+GRE Exceptions (Due to issues related to the COVID-19 outbreak, the GRE requirement is waived for Fall 2021 admissions.)

 GRE scores are not required for applicants who meet the following criteria:

 - MPH, MS, or MSPH graduates from the UA Zuckerman College of Public Health with official test scores on file

 Letters of Recommendation

 Applicants must provide a minimum of three letters of recommendation from academic advisors, professors, supervisors, mentors or anyone else familiar with their academic and/or professional ability.
 Letters of recommendation are submitted to SOPHAS electronically.

 Applicants are asked to submit a resume or CV outlining their academic and professional experience and achievements.